 Half a century later, the Russian poet Alexander Blok was smitten by the same ironic allegory of "Theatre Guignol".
 For him, as for many of his contemporaries, it resonated deeply with their own profound disenchantment following the failure of the Russian revolution of 1905 (and for Blok, personally, his frustration with his own mystical premonition of redemption).
 Like Jean Louis Hamon in "La Comédie Humane" and Marx in The Eighteenth Brumaire of Louis Napoleon, Blok gave us a Theatre Guignol version of his own time: the play "Puppet Theater" and a related short dramatic vignette by the same name, with its heart-breaking ending: "The boy and the girl are weeping -- the jolly puppet show is over" (Плачут девочка и мальчик - закрылся веселый балаганчик).
 Blok's use of the puppet theater motif and, perhaps, Hamon's, too, later inspired Igor Stravinsky and Vaslav Nizhinsky to create the ballet "Petrouchka" which, coming full circle, premiered in Paris in 1911.
 Few theatrical works offer a more powerful -- and more colorful -- drama of disenchantment than this tale of a puppet's unrequited love, the loss of innocence, and more profound still, the loss of illusion.

-Hamon's painting, then, should offer a powerful allegory on which to meditate, as we ponder, struck with grief at the senseless slaughter of Sandy Hook, our compulsion to look for answers and our inability to find them.
-When confronted with a horror that violates the most basic assumptions about the way the world works and makes sense, one can either seek solace in religion, apparently, not an option for Jean Louis Hamon, or one can take time to look at and meditating on his painting, the way it encapsulates the utter helplessness of reason and imagination, no matter how majestic and deep, in dealing with what is unthinkable – and real.
+Hamon's painting, then, should offer a powerful allegory on which to meditate.
+As we ponder, struck with grief, the senseless slaughter of Sandy Hook, we may also wonder at our compulsion to look for answers and our inability to find them.
+When confronted with a horror that violates the fundamental assumptions about the way the world works, we can either seek solace in religion, apparently, not an option for Jean Louis Hamon, or can take time to look at and meditating on his painting.
+For it encapsulates the utter helplessness of reason and imagination, no matter how majestic and deep, in dealing with what is unthinkable – and real.

 Perhaps, this the insight that Jean Louis Hamon wished us to take away by having the horrific Theatre Guignol serve as a pedestal for the goddess of wisdom, Athena.